xrdocs/design/_blogs/2019-11-01-converged-sdn-transport-hld.md

 #### DHCPv4 and DHCPv6 Relay
 As a critical component of the initial boot and provisioning of RPDs, the network must support DHCP relay functionality on all RPD-facing interfaces, for both IPv4 and IPv6.

-## Converged SDN Transport CIN Network Design
+## Converged SDN Transport CIN Design

 ## Deployment Topology Options
 The Converged SDN Transport design is extremely flexible in how Remote PHY components are deployed.
 Depending on the size of the deployment, components can be deployed in a scalable leaf-spine fabric with dedicated routers for RPD and cBR-8 DPIC connections or collapsed into a single pair of routers for smaller deployments.
 If a smaller deployment needs to be expanded, the flexible L3 routed design makes it very easy to simply interconnect new devices and scale the design to a fabric supporting thousands of RPD and other access network connections.